mierzwid/gap-workshop/exercise-03-instance-setup/README.md

 }
 ```

 Generally, that's it.
-However OOTB AEM instance has disabled CRXDE Lite.
+However, OOTB AEM instance has disabled CRXDE Lite.
-Let's enable it by defining step in `instanceProvision` task:
+Let's enable it by defining a step in `instanceProvision` task:

 ```kotlin
 aem {